Archery for MAGS

 About the course

 The course is run in specific time blocks so that all students can learn together.
-Each course is six weeks of instruction, held across a defined time period of approximately seven weeks (depending on public holidays, club commitments, etc.) The dates are provided below.
+Each course is five weeks of instruction, held across a defined time period (depending on public holidays, club commitments, etc.) The dates are provided below.
 Please make sure that you can attend the classes in the course you are booking.

 Course places are available on a first-come, first-served basis.
 We do not run waiting lists due to the high demand involved.